cerplot/luigi/README.rst

 Step1 -> (save output) -> Step2 -> (save output) ->Step3 -> ... -> StepN

-As you can see, C++ optionally saves intermediate data after each layer, and the next layer can read that data and do its work just by using that data.
+This will be represented by `Step` class.
+This is base class for different type of steps.
+Steps will have Parameters which will be represented by Parameter class.
+Parameters will be used to configure the steps.
+Steps will have `run` method which will be used to run the step.
+Steps will have `save` method which will be used to save the output of the step.
+Steps will have `load` method which will be used to load the output of previous step.
+Step will have `requires` method which will list other steps that are required to run this step.

 In the future, we can use python to read and write those saved c++ data as well.
 This will be important for researching different ideas in the future.
 So research will be done in python, and then the best ideas will be implemented in C++.
 This is an optimal combination of performance and flexibility.
 It is not required to know C++ to do research, but it is required to know C++ to implement the best ideas in the production code.

 For configuration, we will use toml file. https://toml.io/en/